 Before long, Goergen had recruited teams of so-called “enforcers” at schools across the city who did the dirty work for her, sometimes standing in front of the toilets and making other children pay a fee of one emoji before they could pee.
 Within a couple weeks, her initial collection of one emoji turned into hundreds.

 “She had the rocket emoji,” Trausch said.
 “She had the alien emoji.
 She had them all.”

 Those who vowed to tell the teacher were threatened with having their entire collections — now hidden under Goergen’s bed — fed to an infamous neighborhood Rottweiler named Cupcake.
 Others who resisted found themselves the victims of unshakable rumors that they pick their nose and eat the contents — or worse, that they wet the bed.

-“This little girl ended up controlling 90 percent of the city’s Cactus emoji market, so much that other, more established gangs started going to her for advice how to expand their own criminal influence,” Trausch says.
+“This little girl ended up controlling 90 percent of the city’s Cactus emoji market, so much that other, more established gangs started going to her for advice on how to expand their own criminal influence,” Trausch says.

 While investigators continue building their case, the 823 emojis will remain in a police evidence locker where, Trausch says, they will be available for officers to look at and — only in the interest of the investigation — play with.

 “There’s a lot we still don’t understand about these things,” Trausch said.
 “Why is the heart emoji considered cool, but the sunglasses emoji is not?
 And do children really like playing with a tiny pile of plastic poop just because it has a face painted on it?”